One of the comments I get over and over again from job seekers who are unemployed is to do whatever you can to keep your job, if you have one.

 If you have a job you're not thrilled with, before you turn in your resignation, take a look at these tips on how to keep your job.
-And, if you've successfully kept your job, share your advice on how you made your job work.
+You don't need to stay forever, but, if you can, you may want to stay at least until you have another job lined up because it's harder to find a job when you're unemployed.

 Top 10 Tips for Keeping Your Job